Not sure where to stay in Florence? Here’s an overview of the main neighborhoods and a selection of some of the best hotels in Florence.

 The wide esplanade on the hill overlooking the city is one of the best spots for amazing views of Florence at sunset.
 The area around Piazzale Michelangelo is the ideal place to stay in Florence if you want to avoid the crowds and enjoy the charming countryside.
 Although it’ll take you some time, you can still walk to the historical center.
 Alternatively, you can rely on public transportation, especially when going back and uphill.

-Piazzale Michelangelo and its surrounding are also an excellent option if you’re traveling by car since find a parking spot in Florence center is difficult and pricey.
+Piazzale Michelangelo and its surrounding are also an excellent option if you’re traveling by car since finding a parking spot in Florence center is difficult and pricey.

 BEST HOTELS IN FLORENCE BY DISTRICT